TilmanNeumann/java-math-library/README.md

 * PSIQS (multi-threaded)
 * PSIQS_U (multi-threaded, using sun.misc.Unsafe)

-The factoring methods are used as well to implement a fast sumOfDivisors() function.
+The factoring methods are used to implement a fast sumOfDivisors() function.

+Another prominent subject in this library is prime testing.
+For example, you can find
+* a port of Kim Walisch's primesieve
+* SSOZJ3A, a fast twin prime sieve by Jabari Zakiya
+* a BPSW probable prime test implementation, and
+* state-of-the-art bound computations for the n.th prime and prime counting functions.

 Other noteworthy parts of this library are sqrt(), nth_root(), ln() and exp() functions for BigDecimals.

 More special contents are a fast generator for the partitions of multipartite numbers and